JoelBesada/scrollpath/README.md

 Rotates the screen around the current position to the given radian angle.
 These rotations aren't added to the path if the browser doesn't support CSS transforms.

 #### The Options Parameter
-The optional `options` parameter takes an object with the properties `rotate` and `callback`.
+The optional `options` parameter takes an object with the properties `rotate`, `callback` and `name`.
 The rotate property is used to rotate to a given radian angle when moving along the path.
 The callback property lets you specify a function that will be called every time the __end point__ of the path is reached.
+Specifying the name property allows you to set a reference to the end point of the path, which can later be used as a target for the `scrollTo` method.

-Here is an example of rotating a full rotation along a line and firing an alert at the end:
+Here is an example of a named path, rotating a full rotation along a line and firing an alert at the end:

 	path.lineTo(500,500, {
 		rotate: 2 * Math.PI,
 		callback: function() {
 			alert("You've reached the end!");
-		}
+		},
+		name: "myPath"
 	});

 ### Initating the Plugin